 At a Buskers festival I had recently attended, I noticed that every performer was using a Bluetooth clip-on mic or headset.

-Bluetooth microphone example: Hey Mic! (link to check the price on Amazon).
+Bluetooth microphone example: Hey Mic!

 The Hey Mic! (pictured above) is one example of a Bluetooth microphone.
 This miniature microphone is compatible with any Bluetooth device and offers up to 65 feet of range.